Kirill-Stepankov/flask-study-project/README.md

-Web application written with python Flask framework.
+Web application written using the python Flask framework.